 - Salt and freshly ground pepper

-- For the Garlic Confit Toast: Melt butter in a small saucepan over LOW heat.
+- For the Homemade Garlic Croutons: Melt butter in a small saucepan over LOW heat.
 Add garlic cloves.
 Cover saucepan and cook, stirring and checking regularly, for 10-15 minutes.
 Watch closely and don't raise heat above low, or garlic and/or butter may burn.
 Transfer garlic (and any butter) to a medium bowl and let cool completely.

 - Once garlic has cooled, add Parmesan, oregano, and red pepper flakes.
 Mash to a paste and season with a little salt and freshly ground pepper.